Property damage liability car insurance

 Beyond these basic insurance coverages there are many others you have the option of adding to your policy to protect you in various ways.
 A couple of ones that are available to help you pay medical expenses include:

-- Medical Payments covers medical expenses to you and your passengers injured in an accident.
+- Medical payments covers medical expenses to you and your passengers injured in an accident.
 There may also be coverage if as a pedestrian a vehicle injures you.
-This coverage applies, regardless as to who is at fault.
-Medical Payments may also cover policyholders and their family members when they are injured while riding in someone else's car or when a car hits them while on foot or bicycling.
+This coverage applies, regardless as to who is at fault. medical payments may also cover policyholders and their family members when they are injured while riding in another driver's car or when a car hits them while on foot or bicycling.